Traveling with Cats and Dogs to Hawaii

 To Kona, Lihue, or Kahului:

-In order to transport your cat or dog, an original Neighbor Island Inspection Permit must be presented to an agent at check-in.
+In order to transport your cat or dog, an original Neighbor Island Inspection Permit (issued in the traveler's name) must be presented to an agent at check-in.
 Without it, we may deny transport of your animal.

 The Permit must be kept in your possession until after you have cleared Agriculture in Hawaii.